Rajspeaks/Machine-Learning-approach-to-Bengali-POS-Tagging-using-NLTK/README.md

 - Here I have imported NLTK(Natural Language Tool Kit).
 - Imported indian corpus from NLTK.
 - Stored that Indian Corpus into 'bangla.pos'.
-- 'bangla.pos' has been stored in a varitable 'tagged_set'
+- 'bangla.pos' has been stored in a varitable 'tagged_set'.
 - Stored the bengali sentences from bengali corpus into word_set variable.
 - Using for loop to count the number of sentences, present in that corpus.
--

 ## Tools & Library requirements:
 - Google Colab/Jupyter